 If you are in dispute with your ex, or are having difficulties settling your separation, you may be thinking about court proceedings.

-The MIAM is a meeting between you and a mediator to find out if there are alternative ways to find solutions to your problems.
+The MIAM is a meeting between you and a mediator to assess ways to resolve the issues.

 The mediator will explain to you: